Learn More about Valerie Smith

 Valerie Smith/ She Would Love to Do it All if She Had Time!

 Originally from Missouri and now based in Bell Buckle, Tennessee, a charming little historic town just southeast of Nashville, Valerie Smith are award-winning bluegrass and American roots artist and songwriter.
-Since 1998 Smith has made thousands of fans and friends with her music, on stages across the United States, as well as in Europe, Canada, and the United Kingdom.
-Her band is named “Liberty Pike” after the road that connects Bell Buckle to Nashville.
+Since 1998 Smith has made thousands of fans and friends with her Music, on stages across the United States and Europe, Canada, and the United Kingdom.
+Her band is named "Liberty Pike" after the road that connects Bell Buckle to Nashville.

-When you listen to Valerie’s unique voice, you can hear influences from bluegrass, blues, gospel music, and even Broadway show tunes.
+When you listen to Valerie's unique voice, you can hear influences from bluegrass, blues, gospel music, and even Broadway show tunes.
 Her personal background is just as interesting and varied.
-Valerie holds a Master’s degree in Music from the University of Missouri in Kansas City, and she taught music for seven years in her home state before marrying Craig Smith (another fine musician and songwriter) and moving to Nashville.
+Valerie holds a Master's degree in Music from the University of Missouri in Kansas City.
+She taught Music for seven years in her home state before marrying Craig Smith (another fine musician and songwriter) and moving to Nashville.

 Valerie's hit single, "Red Clay Halo," written by Gillian Welch and David Rawlings, climbed the Bluegrass Unlimited, Country Music, and Americana reporting charts, receiving heavy radio airplay for five years.
 BU included the song in their list of the top 60 songs of the decade.

-The International Bluegrass Music Museum in Owensboro, Kentucky, commissioned Valerie Smith & Liberty Pike to create a special “Bluegrass in the Schools” program to share bluegrass music and its history with thousands of students in western Kentucky for 15 years.
-She later developed the “American Roots Music” program, which she continues to present in the United States and overseas.
+In Owensboro, Kentucky, the International Bluegrass Music Museum commissioned Valerie Smith & Liberty Pike to create a unique "Bluegrass in the Schools" program to share bluegrass music and its history with thousands of students in western Kentucky for 15 years.
+She later developed the "American Roots Music" program, which she continues to present in the United States and overseas.

 Smith recorded a CD of duets with Becky Buller called Here's a Little Song, which received critical acclaim.
 After 10 years in Liberty Pike, Buller formed her own touring band and has become a respected singer, songwriter, and bandleader in her own right.
 And Val couldn't be prouder of her!
 Andy Leftwich, the fiddler with Ricky Skaggs & Kentucky Thunder, also worked for five years in Liberty Pike.
 The list of incredibly talented musicians and singers who have stood in the Liberty Pike circle onstage with Valerie Smith is too numerous to list here.